tlq010407/COMP2042_CW_tlq010407/README.md

 Fix the cell number adding error.

-Fix the double merge: when one of the rows or columns is like 2 2 2 2, then when users press keys, it gonna be merge to two 4, instead of one 4 and two 2.

 Fix the quit error: quit the game automatically when the "OK" button is clicked in an alert.

 Fix the cell movement bug: it won't generate random numbers without movements between cells.